 The dancing plague; a true story bursting with heart & play

-It’s about female uprising, peaceful protest, what it means to take a stand; and what it means to stand together.
+A show about female uprising, what it means to take a stand; and to stand together.

 Rachel McBride of What a Little Bird Told Me showed extracts from When Did You Stop Dancing at a Unity scratch night a couple of years, and Ive found myself talking about the show ever since!
 So it was only natural to continue working with Rachel once I stepped down from Unity!

 Fri 5th/6th October at 6pm – Liverpool Unity Theatre